Uralla Shire

 Uralla Shire is a local government area located in the New England region of New South Wales, Australia.
 The New England Highway passes through the Shire.

 The Shire was established on 1 January 1948 as a result of the amalgamation of the Municipality of Uralla with the surrounding Gostwyck Shire.

-The Mayor of Uralla Shire Council is Cr.
-Michael Pearce, an independent politician.
+The mayor of Uralla Shire Council is Cr.
+Robert Bell.

 Towns and villages

-The towns and villages of Uralla Shire include Uralla, Bundarra, Yarrowyck, Kingstown, Kentucky, Invergowrie and Wollun.
+The towns and villages of Uralla Shire include Uralla, Arding, Bundarra, Yarrowyck, Kingstown, Kentucky, Invergowrie and Wollun.

 Heritage listings

 The Uralla Shire has a number of heritage-listed sites, including: